Violence Prevention Program

 VPP utilizes local resources to collaborate on community presentations when available and appropriate.

-Please contact Julia at (320) 732-2319 for more information or to schedule a presentation in either county.
+Please contact us at (320) 632-1657 for more information or to schedule a presentation in Morrison County and (320) 732-2319 for more information or to schedule a presentation in Todd County.